bitswarmlabs/bitswarmbox/README.md

 This will build a file called `trusty64-empty.box` in the current directory.

-There's lots more to `boxes` than building simple empty Vagrant boxes like this, which can be see in the inline help.
+There's lots more to `bitswarmbox` than building simple empty Vagrant boxes like this, which can be see in the inline help.

 ## Acknowledgements